-Bear Creek Trail to Bear Creek Falls Professional Review and Guide
+Bear Creek Trail to Bear Creek Falls Professional Guide

 "The Bear Creek Trail is a long trail that branches into three drainages which emerge from the Bitterroots—the South Fork, Middle Fork, and North Fork.
 This hike follows the lower main drainage to a gorgeous waterfall a half mile shy of the Selway-Bitterroot Wilderness.
 The easy, well-defined path lies nestled between the forest, the steep canyon walls, and the creek, making a gradual ascent.
 The hike leads past pools in the smooth rock to Bear Creek Falls, which forms whirlpools, cascades, and water slides over a series of boulders.
 Terraced rock slabs offer flat areas for picnicking, sunbathing, and viewing the rocky cliffs.
 For a longer hike, trails continue up the three drainages to high alpine lakes atop the Bitterroot Range on the Montana-Idaho border"